liltong97/Halve/_posts/2017-01-26-Building-My-Website.md

 >"This page is trying to load scripts from unauthenticated sources"

 Well, I clicked the shield and said "RUN THOSE SCRIPTS ANYWAY."
 And voila!
 The website was looking perfect.
 So, how do I make sure that my scripts appear to be safe?
 Apparently it just requires the url in the `_config.yml` file to be set to `https://liltong97.github.com` as opposed to just `http://liltong97.github.com`.
-Spoiler alert: the s stands for safe....
+Spoiler alert: the "s" stands for "secure"....

 ## Where did my images go?
 I had two major problems when it came to the images and photos used on this website.